paybondpaybond

 • Dispute resolution

-Preserve evidence and operator actions as part of the same history, so escalations remain attributable and reviewable.
+Preserve evidence, reviewer actions, and settlement decisions as part of one record so escalations remain attributable and reviewable.

 Ledger FAQ